 By now, most of you who have been keeping up with the proposed Torrington High School/Torrington Middle School project know the basics.

-On November 3rd, voters in Torrington will be asked to vote yes or no question on a referendum question.
+On November 3rd, voters in Torrington will be asked to vote yes or no on a referendum question.

 Do you want to support the building of a $159.6-million-dollar project to build a new high school, middle school, and central office facility?